devarifkhan/devarifkhan/README.md

----

-# 🌟 Arif Khan - Bridging Microservices & Generative AI 🚀
+# 🌟 Ariful Islam - Bridging Microservices & Generative AI 🚀

 Welcome to my GitHub universe!
 I’m **Ariful Islam**, a passionate technologist on a mission to simplify complex systems while pushing the boundaries of innovation.
 My journey is about connecting dots—between scalable architectures like microservices and cutting-edge generative AI technologies—to create impactful solutions.

----

 ## 📖 My Story: From Scalable Systems to Intelligent Machines